112. How to Count the Kicks (and why it’s important)

 Every baby and every pregnancy are different.
 Research has moved away from the idea that you should expect a certain number of movements in a specific period of time.
 Instead, the key is getting to know what’s normal for YOUR baby.

-Your baby’s normal is the average amount of time it takes your baby to move 10 times each session.
+So, your baby’s normal is the average amount of time it takes your baby to move 10 times each session.
 Remember to count your baby’s movements around the same time every day and pick a time when your baby is normally active (like after dinner, for example.)

 Why should I Count the Kicks?

 Babies are a lot like us!
 Research shows a change in a baby’s movements is sometimes the earliest or only sign there might be an issue with a pregnancy.
 Just like when you’re not feeling well, you may want to sit on the couch or lie in bed.
-If a baby is not feeling well or is in distress, their movement changes.
+So, if a baby is not feeling well or is in distress, their movement changes.
 This is why it’s important to monitor your baby’s movement every day in the third trimester and get yourself and your baby checked right away if you notice any changes.

 What are the benefits of kick counting?